Who's Behind Listverse?

 Most people know Genghis Khan through the statistics, but the details are just as mind-boggling.
 Some stories from his life and his battles are outright unbelievable—and among the most brutal stories you will ever hear.

-Genghis Khan was born the son of a powerful chieftain, but his situation changed when his father was poisoned by an enemy tribe.
+Genghis Khan was born the son of a powerful chieftain, but his situation changed when an enemy tribe poisoned his father.
 The young boy and his family were cast out of their home and forced to scavenge for food, mostly eating plants and discarded carcasses they found on the roads.

 Genghis Khan didn’t get away with his first murder completely, though.
 History reports that his mother “scolded” him, so he at least got a good talking-to about how, in this family, we don’t murder our siblings.